airbnb/sssp/doc/index.rst

 These settings can be passed as environment variables or fed to the server on STDIN in colon separated format.
 Both the new and old forms of the AWS credential environment variables are supported.
+The ``AWS_DEFAULT_REGION`` variable, shared with AWS Python CLI tools, is supported as well.
+The ``AWS_REGION`` is an old, SSSP specific version of the same functionality.

 .. code-block:: bash